krosenfeld-IDM/emodpy-malaria/docs/emod/parameter-campaign-waningeffects.rst

 ====================

 The **WaningEffectMapCount** class assigns a probability to a particular update of the effect.
-This typically used with :doc:`emod-malaria:parameter-campaign-individual-adherentdrug` so one can assign a probability that a person takes a particular dose.
+This typically used with :doc:`parameter-campaign-individual-adherentdrug` so one can assign a probability that a person takes a particular dose.
 The **Times** value should be integers starting from 1 and increasing.